15 Best Things to do in Nagano

 One of the things that we learned on the tour is that most of the wasabi that you get in Japanese restaurants in the West is not real wasabi at all.
 Not even close!
 But after taking a guided tour of one of the area’s biggest wasabi farms, we now know the difference.
 You might even say we’re wasabi connoisseurs!

 We had a private guide who led us around the farm and explained everything to us in English.
 We learned so much about how wasabi is farmed, grown, and made into a condiment.
 We also discovered how to distinguish it from the fake stuff!
-The farm was really beautiful and we had such a good time touring around and then, best of all, we got to round off the experience with wasabi ice cream (which is surprisingly good!).
+The farm was really beautiful, and we had such a good time touring around and then, best of all, we got to round off the experience with wasabi ice cream (which is surprisingly good!).

 7. Overnight stay at Zenkoji Temple with sake and ceremonies

-If you’re looking for a real bucket list experience in Nagano then look no further than this incredible overnight tour!
+If you’re looking for a real bucket list experience in Nagano, then look no further than this incredible overnight tour!
 It offers the unique chance to stay overnight at the famous Zenkoji temple, in traditional “shukubo” lodgings typically used by visiting monks.

 And if staying in this iconic temple wasn’t enough, guests also get to participate in two different Buddhist ceremonies.
 On day one, after a private tour of Nakamise Street and lunch along the way, there’s a Goma Fire ceremony.
-This is a very unique Buddhist ritual, and we love this aspect of the tour as getting to take part in a ceremony like this is a really rare opportunity.
+This is a very unique Buddhist ritual, and we love this aspect of the tour, as getting to take part in a ceremony like this is a really rare opportunity.

 The day wraps up with a private tour of the temple and a super fun sake tasting!
 In the morning, guests participate in the daily o-asaji ceremony, which is led by leaders of two different Buddhist sects.

-This tour costs 29,800 JPY ($206 USD) per person, which we think is very fair since it includes accommodation, three meals, sake tasting, and a gift of Japanese seven spice.
+This tour costs 29,800 JPY ($206 USD) per person, which we think is very fair since it includes accommodation, three meals, sake tasting, and a gift of Japanese seven spices.
 We’d say that this tour is the perfect cultural experience for anyone looking to immerse themselves in Japan’s rich history and culture.

 8. Visit the Nishinomon-Yoshinoya Sake Brewery